mylofi/localfirstweb.dev/_posts/2023-05-29-i-wrote-a-static-web-page.md

 keynotes, deep dives into sync technologies, and a lengthy and rich Q&A session.

-Since that first meetup, there have been three further blockbuster meetups, five paper reading group sessions and over 700 members building, discussion and sharing in their local-first passions.
-(In a second part to this post, Yonatan will dig into the work behind the origins of the LoFi community!)
+Since that first meetup, there have been three further blockbuster meetups, five paper reading group sessions and ~700 members building, discussing and sharing their passion for local-first.
+(In a follow on post, Yonatan will dig into the work behind the LoFi community!)

 But here’s my chance to say something very important.
 It doesn’t take on that life of its own _on its own_.
 While my personal involvement has stayed